Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/event/cursor.md

 # SceneScript Cursor Events

-SceneScript offers multiple cursor events that allows you to interact with mouse movements and mouse clicks.
+SceneScript offers multiple cursor event that allows you to interact with mouse movements and mouse clicks.
 The parameter for all cursor events is an [CursorEvent](/scene/scenescript/reference/class/CursorEvent) object with additional event data.

 All mouse cursor events will only work on objects marked as **Solid** in the layer settings.